Remember the last time someone made you feel special or treated you to a fun activity? No doubt you were smiling from ear to ear.

 As with every competition, it’s important to incentivise so don’t forget the prizes for first, second and third!

-Showing appreciation for your people can extend beyond awards and accolades.
-In fact, you can show appreciation using incentives that benefit your overall workplace culture and the health and wellbeing of each individual.
+Showing employee appreciation can extend beyond awards and accolades.
+In fact, you can show appreciation using incentives that benefit your overall company culture and the health and wellbeing of each team member.

 Designing and managing the right employee wellness program for your business starts with understanding the needs of your people.
 Be sure to reach out to your teams to get a feel for what they believe to be the most beneficial to their health.